-Each of the participating Districts is billed monthly for its proportionate share of maintenance and operating expenditures based on each District's actual metered usage for that month.
-During the current year, the District paid \$494,597 to MUD 115 for its share of maintenance and operating and maintenance reserve as set forth in the RWS Agreement.
-As of July 31, 2021, the District recorded an operating reserve of \$125,819.
+Each of the participating Districts is billed monthly for its proportionate share of the maintenance and operating expenditures of the water supply system based on each District's actual metered usage for that month.
+During the current year, the District paid \$591,078 to MUD 115 pursuant to the RWS Agreement.
+As of July 31, 2022, the District recorded an operating reserve of \$125,819.